 It is important to note that these communications diagrams have no implied order; they are simply used to show what needs to be sent/received by the actors.

-Data Model Diagrams
+Model Diagrams

 Although the first FRED RESTful APIs leverage JSON, the data model diagrams are illustrated as XML schema visualizations.
+This pattern was chosen because there is no formal, standardized way to represent JSON data contracts.

 Simple data elements (strings, numbers, etc…) are represented as attributes and complex data elements (dates with precision, etc…) are represented as sequences.
-For example, the JSON object represented in Figure 2, would be visualized as represented in Figure 32.
+For example, the JSON object represented in Figure 2, would be visualized as represented in Figure 3.

 "identity" : {